 As Administrator, we generally demand accelerated payment of principal and initiate foreclosure proceedings with respect to a Mortgage in accordance with the provisions of our Guide.
 However, we also continue to pursue alternative measures, including Mortgage modifications, to resolve the delinquency before the conclusion of the foreclosure proceedings, if such measures appear likely to mitigate our potential losses.
 If, after demand for acceleration, a borrower pays all delinquent amounts or agrees with us to accept an arrangement for reinstatement of the Mortgage, we may terminate the foreclosure proceedings and withdraw our demand.
-If the borrower again becomes delinquent, we generally will make a new demand for acceleration and commence new foreclosure proceedings.
+If the borrower again becomes delinquent, we generally require our servicers to accelerate the Mortgage and demand payment for all amounts due under the Mortgage and, if the borrower fails to pay the demand, commence new foreclosure proceedings.

-Generally we repurchase under our guarantees or, as Administrator, require or permit a seller or servicer of a Mortgage to repurchase, any Mortgage:
+Generally, until November 2018, we repurchased under our guarantees or, as Administrator, required or permitted a seller or servicer of a Mortgage to repurchase, any Mortgage:

-- (A) If that Mortgage is 120 days or more delinquent and: - the Mortgage has been modified, - a foreclosure sale occurs, - the Mortgage has been delinquent for 24 months, or - the cost of guarantee payments to Holders, including advances of interest at the PC Coupon, exceeds the expected cost of holding the nonperforming Mortgage in our retained portfolio; or - (B) If we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that make future payments on the Mortgage unlikely or impossible.
+(A) If that Mortgage was 120 days or more delinquent and:

+- the Mortgage had been modified, - a foreclosure sale occurred, - the Mortgage had been delinquent for 24 months, or - the cost of guarantee payments to Holders, including advances of interest at the PC Coupon, exceeded the expected cost of holding the nonperforming Mortgage in our retained portfolio; or

+(B) If we determined, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property was likely or default was imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that made future payments on the Mortgage unlikely or impossible.